 Taking its name from a well known "Seinfeld" episode, Festivus is Connecticut College's annual non-denominational holiday party.
 Each residence hall hosts its own Festivus party, and the day culminates in a Festivus dance in the College Center at Crozier-Williams, known as "Cro."

-At the beginning of every academic year, representatives from all campus clubs gather to recruit new members.
+At the beginning of every semester, representatives from all campus clubs gather to recruit new members.
 Meet club leaders and sign up for as many clubs as you'd like.
 Don't be afraid to try new things.

 Each year, students organize and produce TEDxConnecticutCollege, which brings people together to share ideas worth spreading for a TED-like experience.
 At a TEDx event, TEDTalks videos and live speakers spark deep reflection and discussion.
 Speakers for this annual event, held in April, include students, faculty, alumni and community and industry leaders.